Locking up climate protesters for throwing soup is the mark of broken justice system

 The case dates to 2014, before the days of sentencing remarks being available online.
 But the reports of the hearing do not include any remarks from the judge expressing concern about the damage to the policeman’s face.

 No one needed surgery.
 The picture frame was moderately affected because – fun fact – tomato soup is apparently “slightly acidic.”
-But His Honour Christopher Hehir reacted very differently, jailing one young woman for 20 months and the other for more than two years.
+But Hehir reacted very differently, jailing one young woman for 20 months and the other for more than two years.

 So there’s an element of the judge making some highly personal calls.
 You can imagine a different judge interpreting the case differently.